Should you lend your kids money to buy a home?

 Here are the additional steps:

-- The parents also must declare the interest reported on form 1098 as income on their tax returns.
+- The parents should declare the interest earned on the loan through IRS form 1099 and report it as income on their tax returns.
+The 1098 and 1099 should match.

 Fact 4.
 There are companies that can help you formalize your loan agreement.